 Basic Shopify (29 USD/ month + 3.2% + 50¢ credit card fees)

-Upload an unlimited amount of products and receive an online store with this plan.
-A website and blog are included, along with discount code features.
+Similar to Shopify Lite, you can upload an unlimited amount of merchandise, but you also receive an online store with this plan.
+A website and blog are included in this Shopify package, along with discount code features.

 Shopify (79 USD/ month + 3.1% + 50¢ credit card fees)

 This plan will combine features from the basic Shopify plan with additional privileges such as access to gift cards, professional reports, and abandoned cart recovery.

 Advanced Shopify (299 USD/ month + 3% + 50¢ credit card fees)